The Sustainable Planning Act and Regulation

-SPOLAA (No. 2) 2012 is the result of extensive consultation with local government, the property and construction industry and the environmental sector.
-SPOLAA (No. 2) 2012 delivers on the government's commitment to restoring efficiency, consistency and certainty to the planning and development system.
-For further information on the SPOLAA (No. 2) 2012 refer to the Queensland Legislation website.
+SPICOLA 2014 is the result of extensive consultation with local government, the development industry and community stakeholders and delivers on the government’s commitment to provide a local infrastructure charges framework that is equitable, certain and transparent, while supporting both local government sustainability and providing confidence to the development industry when planning and delivering projects.
+For further information on the SPICOLA 2014 refer to the Queensland Legislation website.

 Sustainable Planning Regulation

 The Sustainable Planning Regulation 2009 () (SP Regulation) commenced on 18 December 2009, and supports the operation of the Sustainable Planning Act 2009.

 Since the commencement of the SP Regulation there have been a number of amendments made which are detailed below.
 Please note any amendments to the SP Regulation initiated and led by other state agencies are not necessarily listed below.

 The Sustainable Planning Regulation 2009 was amended on 3 July 2014.
 These amendments take effect on 4 July 2014.

 - Schedule 20 Court Fees and Schedule 21 Building and development committee fees have been increased in line with the Government indexation rate.

 - The amendments under Sustainable Planning (Infrastructure Charges) and other Legislation Amendment Act 2014 have been made.
 This includes new fees relating to the Building and Development Committees and the publication date and name of the new Statutory Guideline (03/14) Local Government Infrastructure Plans.

 - The publication date of the Statutory Guideline (02/14) Making and Amending Local Planning Instruments has been updated to 11 June 2014.